CodePushGo/website/src/content/blog/en/quasar-mobile-app-capacitor.md

 **Add your first App**:

-Let’s get started by first creating an app in Capgo Cloud with the CLI.
+Let’s get started by first creating an app in CodePushGo Cloud with the CLI.

 ```shell
     npx @capgo/cli@latest app add